not-louis-239/pylines/README.md

 ## Overivew

-This is a lightweight, open-source flight simulator made in Python with Pygame and PyOpenGL.
+This is a lightweight, open-source flight simulator made in Python with Pygame and a OpenGL.
 It uses a simplified flight model to allow users to learn about the mechanics of flight without being overwhelming.

 **Author:** Louis Masarei-Boulton
 **Version:** 0.1

 ## Features

-* Over 36,000 sq. km of flat land to fly over.
+* Over 39,000 km² of land to fly over, with vast mountain ranges and rivers.
 * A simplified Cessna 172 flight model and cockpit GUI.
-* Different time of day settings (you can only change these in the code right now)
+* Different time of day settings (only in code right now)
-* Landing feedback and crash mechanics.
+* Landing feedback and (currently janky) crash mechanics.
+* A stationary sun in the sky.
-* Your plane takes damage if it goes too fast.
+* Overspeed damage if you don't fly carefully.

 ## Project Status